nautobot/nautobot/nautobot/docs/user-guides/getting-started-nautobot-ui.md

 ## Interfaces

 Interfaces can be added at the **Device** or the **Device Type** level.
-Which one you choose depends on your intent.
+Which one you choose depends on your use case.

 Interfaces added to an individual Device are for that Device only.
 Interfaces added to the Device Type will be applied to all NEW implementations of that Device Type (not existing implementations).

-Which one you select depends on your use case, and in some instances you will need to use both.
+Which one you select depends on your use case; in some instances you will need to use both, as in the example below.

 ### Interface Add Example